PaulCreusy/kivy-latex-label/README.md

 ## Installation

-To use this widget, you can simply copy and paste the "latex_label" folder in your code and import the widget.
+To use this widget, you can simply copy and paste the "kivy_latex_label" folder in your code and import the widget.
 A pip installation will possible in the future.

 ## How to use it